Armageddon (2002): Main Event

 The main event saw Triple H facing champion Shawn Michaels for the World Heavyweight Championship in a Three Stages of Hell match.
 The first fall of the match was a Street Fight.
+Before the match started the referee ejected Ric Flair from ringside.
 Michaels and Triple H battled inside and out of the ring.
 Triple H tried to suplex Michaels over the ropes and through the table, but Michaels countered and suplexed Triple H right back into the ring.
 Michaels attempted the Sweet Chin Music, but Triple H caught Michaels and twisted Michaels' knee.
 Triple H focused on Michaels knee throughout the match.
 Triple H brought out a 2 X 4 wrapped in barbed wire, which he then lit on fire, with the flames provided on the stage.
 However, Michaels countered Triple H's attack and nailed him right in the face with the flaming board, which resulted in Triple H's forehead being busted open.
 However, Triple H picked up the first fall as he pinned Michaels after a Pedigree.
 The second fall was a Steel Cage match.
 In the match, Triple H catapulted Michaels into the wall of the cage, which was followed by Triple H grinding Michaels head into the side of the cage.
 After back-and-forth action between Triple H and Michaels, Michaels scored the second fall, after he Splashed Triple H through a table off the cage.
 The third and last fall of the night was a Ladder match.
 Michaels grabbed a ladder in which resulted in him dropping the ladder on Triple H's back which was quickly followed by Michaels suplexing Triple H on the ladder.
 The match concluded with Triple H retrieving the World Heavyweight title, after he pushed Michaels off the ladder, which resulted in Michaels crashing through four stacked tables on the outside.